 What happens during an EMG?

-An EMG procedure may be done on an outpatient basis or as part of your stay in a hospital.
-Procedures may vary depending on your condition and your healthcare provider's practices.
+An EMG may be done on an outpatient basis or as part of your stay in a hospital.
+Steps may vary depending on your condition and your healthcare provider's practices.
 Talk with your healthcare provider about what you will experience during your test.

 The EMG is done by a neurologist (a doctor who specializes in brain and nerve disorders), although a technologist may also do some parts of the test.